-Like Bike is a little different from most bike shows, in that it celebrates the most luxurious and expensive bikes on the market – and that it takes place in Monte Carlo.
+Held in Monte Carlo, Like Bike is a little different from most bike shows.
+It celebrates the most luxurious and expensive bikes on the market.

 With prices ranging from costly to mind-bendingly expensive, the show offers plenty of drool-inducing bike porn to lust over.
 Here, in ascending order are 10 of the most expensive bikes that will be on show from 3 to 5 April at Like Bike.

 The besv lion lx1 has a beam-like design and a clever motor that gives aid when needed: the besv lion lx1 has a beam-like design and a clever motor that gives aid when needed